Holding The Negligent Party Accountable Is Crucial

 Malpractice claims are governed by a complex set of laws and statutes.
-The medical malpractice lawyers at the Valdosta law firm of Dodd & Burnham, PC utilize a valuable resource pool of personal experience, medical specialists and expert witnesses to prepare, document and present your medical negligence claim.
-Our negligence lawyers work diligently to identify potentially liable actions to include:
+The medical malpractice lawyers at the law firm of Dodd & Burnham utilize a valuable resource pool of personal experience, medical specialists and expert witnesses to prepare, document and present your medical negligence claim.
+Our negligence lawyers work diligently to identify potentially liable actions, including:

 The statutes of limitations for medical malpractice in Georgia is typically two years from the date of injury or the negligent act that resulted in the patient’s demise.
 Our team of medical malpractice lawyers can explain any exceptions during your initial consultation but the need exists to act in a timely manner to protect your rights for recovery.
 Generally, any medical malpractice claim must be accompanied by a competent expert’s affidavit stating the factual basis for at least one act of medical negligence or omission.
 If you fail to file the affidavit within the specified time frame, your negligence complaint is subject to dismissal.
 By agreement, the parties to a medical malpractice claim can initiate arbitration by petitioning the court to appoint a referee but, to do so, you must be represented by an attorney.